- Palm oil

-We aim to buy all our refined cane sugar from certified sustainable sources by 2020.
+Our Sugar We committed to source all our refined cane sugar from sustainable sources by 2020.

 Globally and on average we purchase 80% beet sugar and 20% refined cane sugar.
 In Europe, we primarily source beets from European producers, whilst our sugar cane comes mainly from Brazil, India, Mexico and Australia.

 Partnering for a sustainable sugarcane supply-chain We are members of Bonsucro since 2010, a global organisation promoting the sustainable sugarcane production, processing and trade around the world.

 Bonsucro works to build a sugarcane sector with thriving, sustainable producer communities and resilient supply-chains.
 Bonsucro's mission is to ensure that responsible sugarcane production creates lasting value for the people, communities, businesses, economies and eco-systems involved.
 In 2014, Ferrero Group was the first to receive the “Leadership Award” from Bonsucro for its active participation in the development of a sustainable sugar cane industry.